WWE ThunderDome

-The WWE ThunderDome was a bio-secure bubble created by the American professional wrestling promotion WWE, in partnership with the full-service fan experience company, The Famous Group.
+The WWE ThunderDome was a bio-secure bubble created by the American professional wrestling promotion WWE.
 It was launched in August 2020 as a way for professional wrestling fans to attend WWE events virtually during the COVID-19 pandemic.
-The bubble was a videoconferencing crowd system and arena staging utilized for broadcasts of television shows and pay-per-views of the promotion's Raw and SmackDown brand divisions.
+The bubble was a videoconferencing crowd system and arena staging utilized for broadcasts of television shows and pay-per-view/livestreaming events of the promotion's Raw and SmackDown brand divisions.
 It worked by users signing up days before an event, logging in and joining at their allocated call time to be seen on a screen at the event in real time.
 It was free of charge to spectate an event.

 In its 11-month usage, the ThunderDome was hosted at three arenas, all in Florida, United States.
 Its first residency was at the Amway Center in Orlando from August 21 – December 7, 2020.
 Due to the start of the 2020–21 ECHL and NBA seasons, WWE relocated the ThunderDome to Tropicana Field in St. Petersburg, which began on December 11.
 Due to the start of the 2021 Tampa Bay Rays season, the ThunderDome was then relocated to its final location of the Yuengling Center in Tampa, which began on April 12, 2021.
 The final ThunderDome-based broadcast aired on July 15, 2021, due to the company's resumption of live touring for Raw and SmackDown, which began on July 16.
-The period of time that WWE produced shows from the ThunderDome has been referred to as the "ThunderDome Era."
+The period of time that WWE produced shows from the ThunderDome has been referred to as the "ThunderDome Era".

 During the first three months, there were over 130,000 entry requests to access the ThunderDome website, with over 650,000 by March 2021.
 The WWE ThunderDome earned the "Virtual Fan Experience" award at the 2020 SPORTEL Awards, the award for "Best Tech Innovation During the COVID-19 Pandemic" at the 2021 Cynopsis Sports Media Awards, and the award for "New Product or Launch" at the 2021 Cablefax FAXIES Awards.
 A similar setup called the Capitol Wrestling Center was utilized for WWE's NXT brand from October 2020 to September 2021.